VolmitSoftware/docs/holoui/14-api-menus.md

 ### One menu per player

 A player has at most one menu open.
-Opening a second replaces the first, and the replaced handle terminates with `HoloCloseReason.REPLACED`.
-That covers replacement by `/holoui open`, by another plugin, and by you.
-Replacement happens before the new session is constructed; if that construction or component opening fails, the previous handle still ends as `REPLACED`, partial display entities and session state are cleaned up, and the incoming API handle ends as `OPEN_FAILED`.
-If the player is offline when the open task runs, the new handle terminates with
-`QUIT` and the existing session is left alone.
+Opening a second prepares and opens a replacement while the first remains attached; only after success does the holder commit the swap, close the old session, and end its handle with `HoloCloseReason.REPLACED`.
+If construction or component opening fails, partial display entities are cleaned up, the old session and its handle remain live, and the incoming API handle ends as `OPEN_FAILED`.
+If the player is offline when the open task runs, the new handle terminates with `QUIT` and the existing session is left alone.

-`close(Player)` closes whatever that player has open, whoever opened it, with `CLOSED_BY_OWNER`, and does not record the session in the `/holoui back` history; `/holoui close` does record it. `close` returns `false` when there was nothing to close and `true` when the teardown was accepted onto the player's entity scheduler — accepted, not necessarily already run.
+`close(Player)` closes whatever that player has open, whoever opened it, with `CLOSED_BY_OWNER`, and clears native root/history state; `/holoui close` does the same with `CLOSED_BY_COMMAND`. `close` returns `false` when there was nothing to close and `true` when the teardown was accepted onto the player's entity scheduler — accepted, not necessarily already run.